Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures: Gyrotropy controlled Poynting vector in ferrite-filled waveguide

-We consider the frequency of operation as $7$ GHz and select $\mu^\prime=2$.
-With the help of eq.~(\ref{eq:kx_fer_filled_wg_TE10_mode}) we can see that for fixed value of $k_y$, when we increase the gyrotropy by increasing magnitude of $\kappa^\prime$ the value of the $k_x$ decreases, and at some point before it reaches the value of $\mu^\prime$ (maximum possible value for TE mode propagation in bulk of the ferrite medium), $k_0\sqrt{\epsilon_f(\mu^{\prime2}-\kappa^{\prime2})/\mu^\prime}$ becomes equal to $k_y=\pi/a$ leading to $k_x=0$.
-Here, we get a gyrotropy-induced cut-off even when the medium supports the propagation of the bulk TE$_\text{10}$ mode.
+In order to shed more light on the effect of gyrotropy over wave propagation in the ferrite-filled waveguide, we select $f=7$ GHz and $\mu^\prime=2$ (which is the closest rounded value of $\mu^\prime=1.98$ at the chosen frequency).
+Next, we vary the value of gyrotropy of the medium by varying $\kappa^\prime$.
+With the help of~(\ref{eq:kx_fer_filled_wg_TE10_mode}) we can see that for fixed value of $k_y$, when we increase the magnitude of $\kappa^\prime$ the value of the $k_x$ decreases, and at some point before it reaches the value of $\mu^\prime$ (maximum possible value for TE mode propagation in bulk of the ferrite medium), $k_0\sqrt{\epsilon_f(\mu^{\prime2}-\kappa^{\prime2})/\mu^\prime}$ becomes equal to $k_y=\pi/a$ leading to $k_x=0$.
+Here, we get a gyrotropy-induced cutoff even when the medium supports the propagation of the bulk TE$_\text{10}$ mode.
 The variation of normalized $k_x/k_0$ with respect to gyrotropy term $\kappa^\prime$ is shown in Fig.~\ref{fig:fer_wg_analysis}(b).
-For our selected material parameters and waveguide dimensions, the gyrotropy-induced cut-off is attained at $\kappa^\prime=1.245$.
+For our selected material parameters and waveguide dimensions, the gyrotropy-induced cutoff is attained at $\kappa^\prime=1.245$.